reab5555/Movies-Recommender-Autoencoder/README.md

 ## Dataset

 The dataset used is a subset of the Netflix Prize dataset.
+Due to the computational requirements, only a quarter of the dataset is used for training.
 This dataset includes user ratings for various movies.
 The ratings range from 1 to 5, and users have not rated all movies.
 We use the following data preprocessing steps:
 1. Loading the dataset.
 2. Creating a sparse user-movie matrix.
 3. Splitting the data into training (80%) and testing (20%) sets.